e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week9/tuesday.md

 - I did not work on anything yesterday other than attend live lecture

 ### What are your blockers?
--Not sure if the whole group needs to attend discussion this week.
+- Not sure if the whole group needs to attend discussion this week.
 I messaged Sasya

 ### What will you work on today?
--Created discussion slides for tomorrow
+- Created discussion slides for tomorrow

 ### How close are we to hitting our sprint goals?
--Close
+- Close

 ## <span style="color: red;">Uposhanto B.</span>